-Driving under suspension then being arrested for DWLS (Driving While License is Suspended) may result in the existing suspension being extended, or the license could be taken away permanently.
+Driving while your license is suspended is a serious offense and may result in the extension of an existing suspension, or the driver’s license could be taken away permanently.

-Florida Code §322.264 defines a habitual traffic offender as any person whose record shows an accumulation of any of a specific number of convictions for offenses described in subsection (1) or subsection (2) within a five year period.
+Florida Code §322.264 defines a habitual traffic offender as any person whose record shows an accumulation of any of a specific number of convictions for offenses within a five-year period.

-Three or more convictions of any or one of the following offenses arising out of separate actions:
+Habitual offenders face three or more convictions of any of the following offenses: